hsiehdog/havenmind-front/README.md

 Authentication and APIs live on your backend.
 Point `NEXT_PUBLIC_AUTH_BASE_URL` to the service that exposes your Better Auth router (usually the same origin that powers the HavenMind API) and make sure it is reachable from the browser.
 Login and signup talk directly to that backend, which issues secure HTTP-only cookies.

+The dashboard expects the backend to expose the `/documents` routes documented in the API README.
+When `NEXT_PUBLIC_API_BASE_URL` is set, the **Home Journal Documents** card uploads PDFs/DOCs/images to the backend.
+Viewing a document first calls `/documents/:id/url`, which returns a short-lived pre-signed URL so users never hit S3 directly.

 ## Environment variables

 Create a `.env.local` from the provided example.